Shimaa-Essam77/store-final-Project/README.md

 # store-final-Project
 #NOTE

-#Please make sure to DOWNload the CSV file, presentation, and Excel file.
+#Please make sure to DOWNload the CSV file, presentation,Tableau, and Excel file.
 These files are essential for the project.”